bjornmeansbear/lectureScripts/ASustainableDesigner.md

 # A Sustainable Designer?

-I like to say that I am a "Sustainabilitist" — that is, one of those interested in creating sustainability, one of those interested in working ever towards the more sustainable!
+I like to say that I am a "Sustainabilitist" — that is, one interested in creating sustainability, one interested in working ever towards the sustainable!

-We sustainabilitists take over where the environmentalism ends, moving from the realm of the environment into all realms.
+Sustainabilitists take over where environmentalism ends, moving from only the realm of the environment into all realms.
 We must allow our designs, strategies and methodologies to evolve and adapt to new ideas — accept and deal with a constant state of flux between nature, society, economy — everything.

 ## Quick Background

 I've designed books, record sleeves, magazines, logos, websites, exhibition graphics, and build  digital tools… Regardless of the final forms, or if its client based or self-initiated, I treat all design projects as opportunities for intellectual inquiry and self-expression.

-This talk consists of case-studies dealing with sustainability and its principles: constraint, aesthetics, vernacular, reuse, interconnection … and more broadly I'll discuss "what Sustainable Aesthetics might look like." -- or, formal and aesthetic ramifications of "Sustainable Designing."
+This talk consists of case-studies dealing with sustainability and its principles: constraint, aesthetics, vernacular, reuse, interconnection … and more broadly I'll discuss "what Sustainable Aesthetics might look like." …

 ## The Sustainabilitist Principles